Fact or Fiction?

-If you stop drinking alcohol and switch to soft drinks or coffee you will be OK to drive after an hour
+If someone stops drinking alcohol and switch to soft drinks or coffee they’ll will be OK to drive after an hour

 False!
-Coffee or water may make you feel better, but they don’t affect the amount of alcohol in your blood stream – only time can break down the alcohol – about one unit – ( a shot or half pint) and hour.
+Coffee or water may make someone feel better, but they don’t affect the amount of alcohol in the blood stream – only time can break down the alcohol – about one unit – ( a shot or half pint) and hour.
 So an adult could be over the drink drive limit the next morning if they’ve drunk a lot the night before.

-The liver breaks down most of the alcohol in your body
+The liver breaks down most of the alcohol in the body

 True!
-Your liver has lots of functions, and one is to break down toxins from alcohol into water and C02, but it can only get rid of 1 unit an hour – if you drink more or quickly the rest of the alcohol will circulate around your body, brain and organs until the liver has had time to do its job.
-If you drink too much alcohol for a number of years it also damages the liver and stops it working properly which can result in alcoholic liver disease which can be fatal.
+Ther liver has lots of functions, and one is to break down toxins from alcohol into water and C02, but it can only get rid of 1 unit an hour – if someone drinks more or quickly the rest of the alcohol will circulate around the body, brain and organs until the liver has had time to do its job.
+If someone drinks too much alcohol for a number of years it also damages the liver and stops it working properly which can result in alcoholic liver disease which can be fatal.